Bear Valley Review

 The bottom line

 This is one of the closest areas to where we used to live in Fremont, but it took us 19 years to get back there while we waited for improvements to be implemented.
-In 2014, the area was looking for an investor to finish the master plan they have approval to start, which will link the village with the resort for the first time, but that still hasn’t happened as of 2021.
-Still, it’s an interesting place and the 2021 visit showed us that this is a legit top 100 resort so we added another star to the rating.
+In 2014, the area was looking for an investor to finish the master plan they have approval to start, which will link the village with the resort for the first time, but that still hasn’t happened as of 2026.
+Still, it’s an interesting place when the snow is right.

 Polar Express at Bear Valley, March 2021